 While the genealogical center is technically a part of Allen County Public Library, it deserves special recognition, as it features one of the largest research collections available.

-For Black History Month, they typically host special events to help examine African American Newspapers, some dating back to 1827.
+For Black History Month, they host several special events to help examine African American collections at The Genealogy Center, including African American Digital Collections on February 12.

 There are many ways this year to celebrate Black History Month in Fort Wayne.
 From visiting the History Center or the African/African American History Center to listening to lectures, there are a few activities that you can enjoy!